google/googletest/googletest/docs/DevGuide.md

 ## The Google Test Community ##

-The Google Test community exists primarily through the [discussion group](http://groups.google.com/group/googletestframework), the
+The Google Test community exists primarily through the [discussion group](http://groups.google.com/group/googletestframework) and the GitHub repository.
-[issue tracker](http://code.google.com/p/googletest/issues/list) and, to a lesser extent, the [source control repository](http://code.google.com/p/googletest/source/checkout).
 You are definitely encouraged to contribute to the discussion and you can also help us to keep the effectiveness of the group high by following and promoting the guidelines listed here.